Vision Enhancing LLMs: Empowering Multimodal Knowledge Storage and Sharing in LLMs: Experiments

 \subsection{Case Study}

-We present some cases in Figure~\ref{fig:case_s} to further show the overall capability of MKS2-Llama-2.
-We can see that the proposed model achieve better performance while answering commonsense Q\&A with physical knowledge.
-In addition, we also observe that the multimodal understanding capability of MKS2-Llama-2 is powerful, such as it could recognize the funny of the cat with a lion's head.
-In addition, it can employ the relevant knowledge to enrich the response based on visual clues, e.g., the short story around the content shown in the second image.
+We present some cases in Figure~\ref{fig:case_s} to further show the overall capability of MKS2-Llama-2 in multimodal understanding and text-only question answering.
+We can see that the proposed model achieves better performance while answering commonsense Q\&A with physical knowledge, as the above examples shown in Figure~\ref{fig:case_s}.
+In addition, we also observe that the multimodal understanding capability of MKS2-Llama-2 is also powerful, such as recognising the fun of the cat with a lion's head in the third image.
+It could employ the relevant knowledge to enrich the response based on visual clues, e.g., the short story around the content shown in the second image with a young man and a woman.
+These findings are consistent with the experimental results in the above tables.